 A general floor plan of the portion of the building occupied by SRBT is shown previously in Figure 3.
-With the latest facility expansion taking place in 2016, the SRBT facility has a footprint of approximately 1,400 m2.
+With the latest facility expansion taking place in 2016, the SRBT facility has achieved a footprint of approximately 1,400 m2.

-The interior areas of the facility are divided into three separate radiological zones.
+The interior areas of the facility are divided into three separate radiological zones, to reduce the spread of contamination, and in the future, to help facilitate decommissioning and dismantling.
 The zones are defined in SRBT's Radiation Safety Program, and are briefly described here.